Louis Theroux: Personal life

 Theroux is an atheist.
 He dabbled with cannabis at 17 and later said that, while he acknowledges that cannabis is an intoxicant and can trigger certain mental health issues, he supports its legalisation.
 He has also revealed that he has a fear of flying.
+In 2023, he announced that he suffers from alopecia that has caused facial hair loss.

 In 2018, Theroux's Twitter account was hacked by cybersecurity firm Insinia as part of their attempt to highlight a longstanding security flaw in Twitter's system.

+Theroux is a supporter of West London football club Queens Park Rangers.